 Being vulnerable on an emotional level is terrifying.
 One reason I became a therapist is to appear like I’ve got things together.
 When people come to me for help, I’m seen as the expert, therefore I remain in control.
 I’m more comfortable helping than being helped.
 Asking for help is scary.

-I shared about how emotional constipation has damaged me and others in Are Your Emotionally Constipated (Part 1).
-Something I didn’t mention are some wrong motives for expressing your feelings.
+I shared about how stuffing feelings has damaged me and others in How To Be Emotionally Healthy (Part 1).
+Here’s some wrong motives for expressing your feelings.